Andrapyre/user-rules-demo/README.md

 - copy `.env.development` file into `.env`
 - run `npm install` to install the dependencies

+- run `npm run build` to build the project
-- run `npm start` to build and start the project
+- run `npm start` to build and start the project or
-- run `npm run watch` to start and watch "src" folder
+- run `npm run watch` to start in dev mode and watch "src" folder

 ## Success